php-fig/fig-standards/proposed/http.md

      * Sets headers, replacing any headers that have already been set on the
      * message.
      *
-     * The array keys must be strings representing the header name.
-The values
+     * The array keys MUST be a string.
+The array values must be either a
-     * for each key MUST be one of the following: string, and object that
-     * implements the `__toString()` method, or an array of string values.
+     * string, array of strings, or a HeaderValuesInterface object.
      *
      * @param array $headers Headers to set.
      *
      * @return self Returns the message.
-     *
-     * @throws \InvalidArgumentException When part of the header set is not valid.
      */
     public function setHeaders(array $headers);